···

 All or Nothing

-Good enough doesn't exist.
+Good enough doesn't register.
 Only perfect or failure.
 No middle category.

 Old Punishment

-If imperfection was punished early on, perfectionism became a shield.
+If imperfection was met with consequences early on, the high standard became armor.

-When only two categories exist — perfect or failure — that's the deeper pattern of all or nothing thinking.
+When only two categories exist — perfect or failure — that's the deeper pattern of all or nothing thinking at work.

 When Only Extremes Exist